Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-02.md

 - `mapStateToProps(state)` takes state as a parameter and maps values to props on a components.
 This means you get valeus from state from props!
 The return value should be an object with the properties that you want to map to props.
 - `mapDispatchToProps()` this function returns an object with properties whose values are

+## Local Storage

+Local storage allows your apps to save data in the browser.
+This gives your apps the abilioty to save information without and internet connection, a login, database, or other tooling.

+Local storage saves data in key value pairs.
+Values must be simple either strings or numbers.

+This sounds pretty limited.
+Using JSON allows you to convert collections, like objects and arrays, to a string which can be saved.

+Save data with:

+`localStorage.setItem(key, data)`

+Fetch data with:

+`localStorage.getItem(key)`

+Convert complex values with `JSON.stringify()`

+NOTE!
+Objects and Arrays can contain functions which can not be converted to JSON!

+Use this with

 ## Adding features